-MOS 3360A Intermediate Accounting I Course Outline: Section - 001 Summer 2017

-1. Course Information:
+MOS 3360A Intermediate Accounting I Course Outline: Section - 001 / Summer 2018 1.
+Course Information:

-- 1.1 Class Location and Time: Room: SSC 3024 Time: TUESDAYS & THURSDAYS 6:00PM - 9:00PM - 1.2 Contact Information:
+1.1 Class Location and Time:

+Room: SSC 3024

+Time: TUESDAYS & THURSDAYS 6:00PM - 9:00PM

+1.2 Contact Information:

-Instructor: Robert Pilling, CPA, CA Office: SSC 4434 (group office) Office Hours: 1 hour following each class Phone: none Email: rpilling@uwo.ca Website Address: https://owl.uwo.ca/portal/site/8259d95a-bb3f-4f59-b0fd-e08b5771ec62
+Instructor: Robert Pilling, CPA, CA Office: SSC 4434 (group office)

+Office Hours: 1 hour following each class

+Email: rpilling@uwo.ca

-DAN Management and Organizational Studies strives at all times to provide accessibility to all faculty, staff, students and visitors in a way that respects the dignity and independence of people with disabilities.
+DAN Department of Management and Organizational Studies strives at all times to provide accessibility to all faculty, staff, students and visitors in a way that respects the dignity and independence of people with disabilities.
 Please contact the course instructor if you require material in an alternate format or if you require any other arrangements to make this course more accessible to you.
-You may also wish to contact Services for Students with Disabilities (SSD) at 519-661-2111 ext 82147 for any specific question regarding an accommodation.
+You may also wish to contact Services for Students with Disabilities (SSD) at 519-661-2147 for any specific question regarding an accommodation.

 More information about "Accessibility at Western" is available at: http://accessibility.uwo.ca

 2. Calendar Description

 2.1 Course Description:

-The purpose of this course is to for students to understand the theory, concepts and methods of financial accounting information particularly in the areas of financial statements, revenue recognition, and current and long-term assets.
-The procedures and practices under International Financial Reporting Standards (IFRS) and Accounting Standards for Private Enterprises (ASPE) will be applied to the various topics in corporate financial accounting and reporting.

-3 lecture hours, 0.5 course
+Theory and concepts of financial accounting with particular emphasis on financial statements, revenue recognition, and current and long-term assets.
+3 lecture hours, 0.5 course Antirequisite(s): Business Administration 4417A/B.

-Prerequisite(s): Business 2257 and enrolment in MOS.

-2.2 Senate Regulations

-Senate Regulations state, "unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you will be removed from this course and it will be deleted from your record.
+Prerequisite(s): Business Administration 2257 and enrollment in 3rd or 4th year of BMOS or Music Administrative Studies (MAS).
+2.2 Senate Regulations Senate Regulations state, "unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you will be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites."

-3. Textbook

-Kieso, Weygandt, Warfield, Young, and Wiecek, Intermediate Accounting, Volume 1, 11th Canadian Edition, Wiley Publishing, 2016.

-Kieso Study Guide, Volume 1, Eleventh Canadian Edition, Wiley Publishing, 2016 (optional)

-CPA Canada Handbook (formerly CICA Handbook) available on the Western Libraries website.

-4. Course Objectives and Format

-4.1 Class-Time: Class time will consist of lectures, problem solving and discussion.
+This regulation is in regards to the COURSES required.
+Students not in BMOS are permitted to enroll in up to 1.0 MOS courses, per the Academic Timetable.
+3. Textbook Kieso, Weygandt, Warfield, Young, and Wiecek, Intermediate Accounting, Volume 1, 11th Canadian Edition, Wiley Publishing, 2016.
+Kieso Study Guide, Volume 1, Eleventh Canadian Edition, Wiley Publishing, 2016 (optional) CPA Canada Handbook (formerly CICA Handbook) available on the Western Libraries website.
+4. Course Objectives and Format 4.1 Class-Time: Class time will consist of lectures, problem solving and discussion.
 Class discussion is encouraged so please be prepared for class by working ahead.
 Solutions: Official solutions to the exercises, problems and writing assignments taken up in-class will be made available on OWL after the relevant material is covered.
 Self-Study Problems: Self-study problems will provide the student with the opportunity to practice the course material.
 The problems need not be submitted and will not be graded.
 The suggested solutions will be made available on OWL so that the students can check their own solutions and thereby determine their understanding of the material.
 The instructor should be consulted if the student has difficulty in understanding the suggested solution.
 Quiz and Examinations: The quiz and examinations will test the student's comprehension of both the technical and conceptual aspects of the course.
 How to do well in this course: